-This 13-session course will help you guide you in an exploration of your soul traits as you find and strengthen your balance for leading a fulfilling life in worldly and spiritual matters.
+A Season of Mussar guides you in an exploration of your soul traits as you find and strengthen your balance for leading a fulfilling life in worldly and spiritual matters.
 You will become equipped with tools of Jewish spiritual practice that are centuries old to purify and elevate your soul.
 Guided by a Mussar Institute trained facilitator, you will create a spiritual group or va’ad, which is a place of safety to share and explore Mussar.
-Va’ad leaders report a strengthening of the group’s bond with the local Jewish community.
+Local Va’ad facilitators report a strengthening of the group’s bond with the local Jewish community.

 Courses are delivered in two ways: (1) on-site, through organizations, or (2) through live, web meetings.
 In either case, you will be supported by a TMI-trained facilitator and TMI materials.

 Groups have gathered in Chicago, San Francisco, Philadelphia, Pittsburgh, Dallas, Eugene, Vancouver, Ann Arbor, Sao Paolo, Brazil and elsewhere.
 They have met in Orthodox, Reform, Conservative and non-denominational contexts.